 Subdivision 1.
-Tax imposed. (a) Except as provided in paragraph (b), a tax is imposed on sports betting net revenue received equal to ten percent on wagers placed online through a website or mobile application, as allowed under section 299L.40.
+Tax imposed. (a) Except as provided in paragraph (b), a tax is imposed on sports betting net revenue received equal to ten percent on wagers placed online through a website or mobile application, or in person at a racetrack, as allowed under chapter 299L.